-- 19.7 To maintain an acceptable quantity and quality of groundwater in the aquifers, any future applications for water wells must be in accordance with the Water Act. - 19.8 Business or institutional land use will requireprovincial approval for any groundwater use- - 19.8 The use of water saving devices is encouraged in future residential development and should be addressed in local plans in accordance with County policies and standards. - 19.9 The reuse of storm water for the purposes of residential irrigation is encouraged in place of over using water suitable for domestic purposes and should be addressed in local plans. - 19.10 All industrial and commercial buildings are required to provide fire suppression systems and shall be in compliance with the County's Fire Suppression bylaw. - 19.11 All water systems serving developments within the South Springbank Plan area shall be designed to provide adequate water pressure to combat fires.
+- 19.7 To maintain an acceptable quantity and quality of groundwater in the aquifers, any future applications for water wells must be in accordance with the Water Act. - 19.8 The use of water saving devices is encouraged in future residential development and should be addressed in local plans in accordance with County policies and standards. - 19.9 The reuse of storm water for the purposes of residential irrigation is encouraged in place of water suitable for domestic purposes and should be addressed in local plans. - 19.10 All commercial buildings are required to provide fire suppression systems and shall be in compliance with the County's Fire Suppression bylaw. - 19.11 All water systems serving developments within the Springbank Plan area shall be designed to provide adequate water pressure to combat fires.